Bethany Donaphin

-Bethany Donaphin (born August 27, 1980) is an American former basketball player who is the Head of League Operations for the Women's National Basketball Association (WNBA).
-She was named to the Sports Business Journal's "Forty Under 40" list in 2020.
+Bethany Donaphin (born August 27, 1980) is an American former professional basketball player who is the Head of League Operations for the Women's National Basketball Association (WNBA).
+She previously worked as Associate Vice President of Basketball Operations for the National Basketball Association (NBA).
+In 2020, she was named to Sports Business Journal's "Forty Under 40".

+In September 2026, she was named as a potential successor to WNBA commissioner Cathy Engelbert by ESPN, The Athletic, and TSN.

-She played for the New York Liberty of the WNBA as a forward from 2003 to 2004.
+Donaphin played for the New York Liberty of the WNBA as a forward from 2003 to 2004.
 She also played for Famila Schio in Italy and for Fenerbahçe İstanbul in Turkey (2004–05).
-She played collegiately for Stanford University.
-She is 6'2.
+She played collegiately for the Stanford Cardinal.

 Early life

-Bethany Donaphin is a native of Midtown Manhattan, attending The Cathedral School of St. John the Divine and the Horace Mann School before matriculating to Stanford University, where she continues to be a star alumna.
-Bethany capped her academic career with an MBA from Wharton School of the University of Pennsylvania.
+Donaphin was raised in Midtown Manhattan and attended The Cathedral School of St. John the Divine and the Horace Mann School before attending Stanford University where she majored in public policy.
+In 2012, she earned a Master of Business Administration (MBA) from Wharton School of the University of Pennsylvania.

-As a youngster, Bethany coupled basketball with dance lessons at The Harlem School of the Arts, Dance Theatre of Harlem, and Alvin Ailey American Dance Theater.
+As a youth, Bethany coupled basketball with dance lessons at The Harlem School of the Arts, Dance Theatre of Harlem, and Alvin Ailey American Dance Theater.
+She gained professional experience as an intern with the NBA, ESPN The Magazine, and the Walt Disney Company.
+She also worked with J.P.
+Morgan and Kraft through professional immersion programs.

+After earning her MBA, she worked as a management consultant at Deloitte where she worked with Fortune 500 companies on global business model transformations.